KhondamirRustamov/AF-Multimer-cluster/README.md

 -data/

-  Structure files and AF2/AF2-M scores for predicted proteins (files with big size weren't upload to GitHub - contact authors to get them)
+  </t>Structure files and AF2/AF2-M scores for predicted proteins (files with big size weren't upload to GitHub - contact authors to get them)

 -AF_Multimer_Cluster.ipynb

-  Easy Google Colab notebook for easy access to our pipeline.
+  </t>Easy Google Colab notebook for easy access to our pipeline.